 - For spotted lanternfly, save the bag and report it to the contact above.

-- For gypsy moth, dispose of the bag in the garbage.
+- For spongy moth, dispose of the bag in the garbage.

 Did you enjoy this blog post?
 Take our Pledge to Protect and get monthly emails showcasing actions you can take to protect your favorite hiking trails, paddleways, forests, garden, and community from the impacts of invasive species!

 The Pledge-to-Protect is a fun, positive, inviting, engaging and rewarding way to participate in invasive species prevention and management.